Pedro Cabrita Reis: Career

+On 19 May 2024 he inaugurated his largest ever solo exhibition, "Atelier", celebrating 50 years of work, a retrospective that brought together more than 1500 works from his personal collection made since the early 1970s, including almost two dozen that were made during the exhibition's assembly.
+The show occupied eight Mitra pavilions in Lisbon and was visited by 17801 people by 28 July, the closing date.

 Cabrita Reis’s career includes numerous solo and group exhibitions.
 His artworks are also featured in the collections of many national and international museums, prominent amongst which are the Gulbenkian, Tate Modern, The Arts Club of Chicago, Hamburger Kunsthalle, Serralves, MAAT (Lisbon), S.M.A.K.
 (Ghent), Centre Pompidou, Culturgest (Lisbon), IVAM, CAC Málaga, Museu Berardo (Lisbon), Kunst Museum Winterthur, Museo Jumex, Ontario Art Gallery (Toronto), MUCEM, MoMA PS1 and Museo Reina Sofia.

 Cabrita Reis has also created various public artworks in Portugal including Central Tejo in Lisbon (2018), Palácio [Palace] in Porto (2005), Da Cor das Flores [The Colour of Flowers] at Bemposta Dam in Mogadouro (2001), A Linha do Mar [The Tide Line] in Leça da Palmeira (2019), Castelo [Castle] in Vila Nova da Barquinha (2012) and Neptuno [Neptune] in Faro (2020).
 Two of his public pieces can still be seen in Austria: Two drawings in the sky, two paintings underneath in Vienna (2013) and Assembly in Graz (2022).His influence can also be felt in music.
 He created the cover for the album Acústico [Acoustic] by the Portuguese musician Júlio Pereira (1994), painted a watercolour for Quando se ama loucamente [When You Love Madly], an album by the fado singer Aldina Duarte (2017), and the cover for the album tudo recomeça [everything begins again] by Aldina Duarte, released in March 2022.